MicrosoftLearningKoreanLab/AZ-203KR-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_03_lab_ak.md

 1. Access the context menu or right-click the **AdventureWorks.Context** folder node and then select **New File**.

-1. In the prompt that appears, enter the value **AdventureWorksRedisContext .cs**.
+1. In the prompt that appears, enter the value **AdventureWorksRedisContext.cs**.

 1. In the code editor tab for the **AdventureWorksRedisContext.cs** file, add the following lines of code to import the **AdventureWorks.Models** namespace from the referenced **AdventureWorks.Models** project: